openvswitch/ovs/INSTALL.userspace.md

 The userspace-only mode of Open vSwitch is considered experimental.
 It has not been thoroughly tested.

-This version of Open vSwitch should be built manually with "configure" and "make".
+This version of Open vSwitch should be built manually with `configure` and `make`.
 Debian packaging for Open vSwitch is also included, but it has not been recently tested, and so Debian packages are not a recommended way to use this version of Open vSwitch.